pmsf/PMSF/README.md

-# MSF---Monocle-Standalone-Frontend
+# MSF-Glennmen---Monocle-Standalone-Frontend

-> Current Version 0.2 - Early Days!
+> Current Version 0.3 - Early Days!

 Monocle Standalone Frontend or MSF for short is a PHP Map Interface for the Monocle Scanner designed to be completely standalone and able to run on any traditional web server